Spackenkill Union Free School District: NYS ELA scores

 In the district, 35% of the 133 third graders tested passed the ELA test.
 One hundred twenty-five fourth graders in the district were tested and 20% passed the ELA test.
 Of the 134 fifth graders tested 21% passed the ELA test.
 One hundred thirty-one sixth graders were tested and 40% passed.
 Of the 143 seventh graders tested 18% passed.
 One hundred fifty-seven eighth graders were tested and 28% passed.

 A month prior to testing, Spackenkill teachers often tutor students before and after classes to prepare them.
 Many teachers even offer their students tutoring in their home for a nominal fee.

 Activities

 The more popular sports in the school district include football, basketball, soccer, crew, tennis, and baseball.
 There are approximately 25 clubs, mostly at the middle and high school.
 Clubs include Youth Leadership, Student Government, LEO Club, National Honor Club, and Odyssey of the Mind.
 Recent field trips have included a 5th grade trip to SHARPE reservation in Fishkill, NY, a 4th grade Albany field trip and an 8th grade Washington, D.C. trip.
-The music department includes band, strings, a jazz band, drumline, string ensemble, mixed chorus, and SpackApella.
+The music department includes band, strings, a jazz band, drumline, string ensemble, and a mixed chorus.